 image description

-Having tried several solar charge controllers in the past, and been underwhelmed by their logging capabilities, a completely different make and model was chosen to control the solar system that will be used to power some of Go Green IT's infrastructure in their datacentre.
+Having tried several solar charge controllers in the past, and been underwhelmed by their logging capabilities and openess, a completely different make and model was chosen to control the solar system that will be used to power some of Go Green IT's infrastructure in their datacentre.

 MorningStar have been in the running for previous Solar Charge Controller purchases, but in the end were not chosen.